sailfishos-mirror/pyproject-rpm-macros/README.md

 `[project]` table scheme.
 For example, poetry-core (at least in 1.9.0) defines package metadata in the custom `[tool.poetry]` table which is not supported by the `%pyproject_buildrequires` macro.

-Finally, the runtime dependencies can be obtained by building the wheel and reading the metadata from the built wheel.
-This can be enabled with the `-w` flag and cannot be combined with `-p`.
-Support for building wheels with `%pyproject_buildrequires -w` is **provisional** and the behavior might change.
-Please subscribe to Fedora's [python-devel list] if you use the option.

-    %generate_buildrequires
-    %pyproject_buildrequires -w

-When this is used, the wheel is going to be built at least twice, becasue the `%generate_buildrequires` section runs repeatedly.
-To avoid accidentally reusing a wheel leaking from a previous (different) build, it cannot be reused between `%generate_buildrequires` rounds.
-Contrarily to that, rebuilding the wheel again in the `%build` section is redundant and the packager can omit the `%build` section entirely to reuse the wheel built from the last round of `%generate_buildrequires`.
-Be extra careful when attempting to modify the sources after `%pyproject_buildrequires`, e.g. when running extra commands in the `%build` section:

-    %build
-    cython src/wrong.pyx  # this is too late with %%pyproject_buildrequires -w
-    %pyproject_wheel

 For projects that specify test requirements using an [`extra` provide](https://packaging.python.org/specifications/core-metadata/#provides-extra-multiple-use),